The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Q. I am trying to re-build the bronze collector rings of an alternator by nickel plating them Very Thick.
 I am using Nickel-Chloride as my solution.
 This is "analytical grade" NiCl in powder form.
 Can anyone tell me the concentration to use to produce a US Quart of solution?
 Is this chemical acceptable for nickel electroplating?
 I am quite new at this.
 Thank You.Jaun Martines

 A. Sorry Jaun, but it's really not even close :-(

-The actual situation is that you don't formulate nickel plating solutions any more than you formulate gasoline--you buy them.
+The actual situation is that you don't formulate nickel plating solutions; like gasoline, you buy it.
 Best of luck!

 Ted Mooney, P.E.
 RET